jsbien/tmp/specification_of_phase_1.md

 header.
 Additionally please fill the `number' field with the subsequent numbers starting with 1.

-If possible commit the script to the repository.
+If possible please commit the script to the repository.